 July 10, 2019 - The DRC’s Minister of Health decided that ‘due to the lack of sufficient scientific evidence on the efficacy and safety of other Ebola vaccine candidates, as well as the risk of confusion among the population, it was decided that no additional clinical vaccine trials will be allowed throughout the country.’
-Which means, Merck's V920 will be the only Ebola Vaccine available in the DRC.
+This means Merck's V920 will be the only Ebola Vaccine available in the DRC.

 Ervebo Vaccine Clinical Trails

-Clinical Trial NCT02503202 Phase 3: Evaluation of the Safety and Immunogenicity of Three Consistency Lots and a High-Dose Lot of rVSV-ZEBOV-GP (V920 Ebola Vaccine) in Healthy Adults (V920-012)
+Clinical Trial NCT02503202 Phase 3: Evaluation of the Safety and Immunogenicity of Three Consistency Lots and a High-Dose Lot of rVSV-ZEBOV-GP (V920 Ebola Vaccine) in Healthy Adults (V920-012).

 Clinical Trial NCT03031912 Phase 2: African-Canadian Study of HIV-Infected Adults and a Vaccine for Ebola - ACHIV-Ebola

 - This Phase 2 study s a randomized, placebo-controlled, multi-site, double-blind trial of V920 (rVSVΔG-ZEBOV-GP) Ebola Virus vaccine candidate in subjects with HIV infection to be conducted in conformance with Good Clinical Practices.
-The study will take place at 2 Canadian sites (Centre Hospitalier de l'Université de Montréal and Ottawa General Hospital) and 2 African sites (Centre MURAZ, Burkina Faso and Centre Hospitalier National Aristide Le Dantec, Dakar, Senegal).
+The study will take place at 2 Canadian sites (Centre Hospitalier de l'Université de Montréal and Ottawa General Hospital) and 2 African sites (Centre MURAZ, Burkina Faso, and Centre Hospitalier National Aristide Le Dantec, Dakar, Senegal).